Reina2024/Logo-Maker/ReadMe.md

 </ol>

 ## Description
- This is log maker that use command line prompts for user input.
+ This is a logo maker that use command line prompts for user input.
 It will generate a thre character log with a colored shape for the background.

 ### Built With: